Hypnosis? But, I don’t want to be hypnotized!

 Tip #3: Use your imagination and make up a new story (updated 5/6/13, 11:55PM CT)

 Let me be clear that I am not denying the veracity of what happened to you and if you feel unheard, it is important to find a good listener friend who will really hear your pain, ONCE!
 Then, if you really wish to move past the pain and disappointment, just for yourself (meaning in the privacy of your own mind), it is important to validate the rightfulness of your aspirations (being home birth or natural birth or whatever you were dreaming of as your ideal birth) and to focus on what makes you feel better (not what makes you feel like a failure), even a little bit better.
 Guided imagery is very helpful especially if you used it during pregnancy, but we all know what day dreaming is!
 Same thing!
 Remember that your body’s physiology responds equally to an imagined situation as it does to reality.
 Want proof?
 Right now, think of chocolate cake.
 Remember the most delicious experience you ever had when eating chocolate cake.
 Notice what happens in your mouth.
 Salivation increased?
 Now, think of a nice ripe plump lemon.
 Imagine now that you cut it in half, grab it and squeeze a few drops in your mouth.
 Notice the physical reaction in your mouth.
 My point is, that there is no cake and no lemon, yet the digestive juices are running in your mouth.
 In the same way, the memory of your traumatic birth, affects your stress hormones and mood and every function in your body.
 YOU CAN MAKE A DIFFERENCE in the way you feel by focusing and playing in your head the scenario that makes you feel good.
-I could even write it down then make a recording and listen to it as you fall asleep.
+You could even write it down then make a recording and listen to it as you fall asleep.
 Shifting the way you feel (even a little bit at a time) is the beginning of healing for you and your loved ones.

 Tip #4: Avoid guilt.
 Replace with forgiveness and love of self

-Perhaps the most difficult thing to do for you, moms (and dads) is to find it in your heart to let go of the guilt, self-blame and anger and start to accept the possibility that the unfolding of events leading to the birth of your child has nothing to do with who you are, how great a mother you are and how much you are going to love this little one. it doesn’t even have much to do with your physical body or genetic heritage… In my private practice, I guide my clients into a very profound “forgiveness” process after we use “tapping” (EFT) to shift the feelings and emotions.It is quite miraculous.
-Just know that forgiveness is really refusing to let the old emotions, hurt feelings and self-blame affect your present day-today life.
+Perhaps the most difficult thing to do for you, moms (and dads) is to find it in your heart to let go of the guilt, self-blame and anger and start to accept the possibility that the unfolding of events leading to the birth of your child has nothing to do with who you are, how great a mother you are and how much you are going to love this little one.
+It doesn’t even have much to do with your physical body or genetic heritage… In my private practice, I guide my clients into a very profound “forgiveness” process after we use “tapping” (EFT) to shift the feelings and emotions.It is quite miraculous.
+Just know that forgiveness is really refusing to let the old emotions, hurt feelings and self-blame affect your present day-to-day life.
 It has nothing to do with condoning the behavior (if there was a third party involved), or helplessly accepting the facts.
-“Forgiving” is you deciding to no longer let the negative feelings rule your present life.
+“Forgiving” is: you deciding to no longer let the negative feelings rule your present life.
 It is very liberating.
 Let me know if you need help with that one.
 We can do it on skype.

 It works miracles!